 The standard will specify a Privacy Information Management System (PIMS) based on ISO/IEC 27001, 27002 and 29100 (privacy framework).
 It will apply to both controllers and processors of Personally Identifiable Information (PII).

 In the style of a ‘sector specific’ application, the standard will identify any PIMS-related differences to (generally interpretations and elaborations on) the ISO27k standards clause-by-clause.

-Currently at CD stage.
-May be published towards the end of 2018 or in 2019.
+Currently at 2nd CD stage.
+May be published towards the end of 2018, more likely in 2019.

 Someone familiar with ISO27k should have little difficulty applying the information risk management principles to personal information.
-By elaborating on the requirements, even others ought to be able to have a good go at it.
+By elaborating on the requirements, even others ought to be able to have a jolly good stab at it.

 < Previous standard ^ Up a level ^ Next standard >